 In Derbyshire there are some great places to visit.
 Just a few miles away is Chatsworth House and Haddon Hall.
-A lesser known attraction is Crich Tramway village.
+A lesser-known attraction is Crich Tramway village.
 It is fascinating to see and ride the restored trams.
 The Heights of Abraham cable cars offer a great day out.
-After taking the ride to the top, explore the cave, grounds and enjoy the view form the cliffside restaurant.
-If you’re staying with us we are able to offer discounted tickets to each of these local attractions.
+After taking the ride to the top, explore the cave, grounds and enjoy the view from the cliffside restaurant.
+If you’re staying with us, we are able to offer discounted tickets to each of these local attractions.

 Walking in Derbyshire and the Peak District